Frequently Asked Questions

 Is it true you can never use soap on seasoned cast-iron?

 This is a point of contention, but once you understand the science behind seasoning, you’ll see that it is a myth.
 When you season your pans, you are encouraging oil to polymerize on the surface.
 This will not be immediately destroyed by the use of a little washing up liquid, although heavy detergent use is not advised.
+Until your pan's patina is strong, we recommend cleaning pans with warm water and salt.

 Can you soak seasoned cast iron pans?